About Us

 With support from the Office for Victims of Crime (OVC), Office of Justice Programs, U.S. Department of Justice, the National White Collar Crime Center (NW3C) has developed the TraffickSTOP program― a human trafficking identification and prevention curriculum for high school students.

 NW3C has partnered with the International Associated of Chiefs of Police and the National Association of School Resource Officers to develop a toolkit with curriculum, materials, and resources that can be used by any school or youth-serving organization.
-Law enforcement representatives will be trained to deliver this curriculum in the selected schools.
+NW3C is developing a self-paced onboarding training for facilitators that law enforcement and others can use to implement the program.

 The TraffickSTOP program uses a multidisciplinary approach.
 It encourages collaboration between school resource officers, law enforcement, social service providers, victim advocates, guidance counselors, students, and other community stakeholders.
 Each stakeholder offers different expertise and a different perspective.
 This approach provides students with well-rounded knowledge of human trafficking and a plethora of tools for prevention.
 Coupled with increased awareness, this can help students prevent victimization.